 Where Does This Public Speaking Coaching Take Place?

-I usually meet my clients at their workplaces (or homes, if they feel comfortable with that), if there is a suitable room we can use.
+I usually meet my clients at their workplaces (or homes, if they so wish), if there is a suitable room we can use.
 We need somewhere you can speak out without being overheard and that is big enough to allow us to visualise the sort of size audience you will be addressing in real life – otherwise, it doesn’t matter what kind of space it is.
 If you haven’t got anywhere suitable, or you’d prefer to meet elsewhere, we can hire a meeting room somewhere convenient for you to get to.

 Fees and Expenses

-My fee for one-to-one coaching is £165 per hour-and-a-half session.
-This includes travel time and expenses for reasonable distances from where I’m based in south Manchester, so that’s roughly within the M60 Manchester ring road.
-Beyond that, I’ll need to add a bit for petrol/fares and for travel time.
+My standard fee includes travel time and expenses for reasonable distances from where I’m based in south Manchester, so that’s roughly within the M60 Manchester ring road.
+Beyond that, I’ll need to charge for travel.
 Once I know where we’re meeting, I can let you know the exact figure.